Department of Music

 810-762-3377 - Office 810-762-3326 - FAX

-The Department of Music is served by Administrative Team 220, consisting of Audrey Beauchesne, Mark Pyland, Suzanne Shivnen, and Karri Spoelstra.
-Team 220 is located in 220 French Hall and the office is staffed from 8 am to 5 pm weekdays.
+The Department of Music is served by an Administrative Team, consisting of Audrey Beauchesne, Suzanne Shivnen, and Karri Spoelstra.
+The team is located in 517 French Hall and the office is staffed from 8 am to 5 pm weekdays.
 The office handles most of the adminstrative requests for assistance.

 Brian DiBlassio has been with the Department of Music at UM-Flint since 2000, where he has received the Lois Rosen Excellence in Teaching Award and the Provost Innovation in Teaching Prize.
 As a jazz and classical pianist, he most regularly performs with Latin jazz groups Los Gatos and Tumbao Bravo.
 DiBlassio has had the opportunity to score music for local and national televised pieces, and his diverse instrumental/choral arrangements, orchestrations and compositions have been performed by an array of groups, including the UM-Flint ensembles and the Flint Symphony.
 DiBlassio has presented performance projects and research, nationally and internationally, most recently at the Jazz Education Network Conference in San Diego, California.

 Dr. Christopher P. Heidenreich was appointed as the Assistant Professor of Music and Director of Bands at the University of Michigan-Flint in the fall of 2009.
 He has served as Associate Director of Bands at Youngstown State University and Director of the YSU “Marching Pride” and began teaching public school in Ohio in 1989.
 He completed his Doctor of Music in Wind Conducting from Indiana University in the spring of 2006, holds a Master of Arts in Music Education from The Ohio State University (1998) and a Bachelor of Music degree from Bowling Green State University (1989) where he graduated cum laude.